wikiknights/cs-materials/src/cs1/linked-lists/linked-list-basics.md

 Since at WORST we might have to traverse the whole list, this makes delete an `O(n)` operation.

-Now let's look at the delete code
+Now let's look at the delete code:

 ```c
 node* delNode(node* head, int val){